shao-lab/MAnorm/docs/source/usage.rst

     These values are used to shift **single-end** reads towards 3' direction and the 5' end of each shifted read is used to represent the genomic locus of underlying DNA fragment.
-Set to half of DNA fragment size of the ChIP-seq library.
+Set to half of the DNA fragment size of your ChIP-seq library.
 These options are disabled in paired-end mode.

   * ``--pe/--paired-end``: